martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 session (Signaling2 in the figure) can be entirely legitimate.

 A DTLS session is established directly between Norma and Patsy.
-In order for this to happen Mallory can substitute transport-level information in the both sessions to facilitate this, though this is not necessary if Mallory is on the network path between Norma and Patsy.
+In order for this to happen Mallory can substitute transport-level information in both sessions to facilitate this, though this is not necessary if Mallory is on the network path between Norma and Patsy.